Also divided into subtopics due to excessive length:

 2. market understanding (macro)

-If you do not prepare yourself for market influences, you will often experience surprises which, in the case of derivatives, often end in total losses.
+If you do not prepare for the market influence, you will often experience surprises which, in the case of derivatives, often end in total losses.
 Questions you should ask yourself, for example

 What effect do key interest rate hikes have?